Central values of additive twists of Maa{\ss} forms $L$-functions: Normal distribution in the cuspidal case

 where~$\cN(0, \Sigma)$ represents a random centered Gaussian vector in~$\R^{2r}$ with covariance matrix~$\Sigma$. \end{cor} \begin{proof} By partial summation, it suffices to prove the same limiting statement for

 This is an immediate consequence of Proposition~\ref{prop:Lpm-charfun} and Levy's continuity theorem, see \emph{e.g.}~\cite[corollary~2.8]{Stromberg}. \end{proof}

 With more work, we could obtain an error term of the shape~$O(1/\sqrt{\log Q})$, with an application of a multi-dimensional version of the Berry-Esseen theorem.
-We haven't, however, found a ready-to-use statement in the litterature, therefore we restrict to a quantitative statement.
+We haven't, however, found a ready-to-use statement in the literature, therefore we restrict to a quantitative statement.
+Note however that when $r=1$ we obtain a quantitative statement as in \cite[Thm.
+2.3]{BettinDrappeau2019} using similar arguments.

 We believe that this statement holds without the extra average over~$q$:

 \begin{conj} In the context and notations of Corollary~\ref{cor:joint-CLT}, we have

 \end{conj}